Background

 Readi provides a leading indicator of fatigue for the contractor, which is layered on top of the lagging indicator of fatigue provided by the in-cab fatigue cameras.
 While Readi provides predictive fatigue scores in the future for each worker, the in-cab cameras alert drivers to imminent risk.

-For the mining contractor, the Readi fatigue risk management technology has become a vital tool for supervisors and HSE advisors, who review individual workers' fatigue data at the beginning of each shift to ensure they are fit for duty (i.e., not fatigue impaired).
+For the mining contractor, the Readi fatigue risk management technology has become a vital tool for supervisors and HSE advisors, who review individual workers' fatigue data at the beginning of each shift to ensure they are fit for duty (i.e., not fatigue impaired) and to understand their fatigue risk for every hour throughout the shift.

 Since the implementation of Readi, a predictive fatigue management technology, the operation has seen notable benefits, particularly in the reduction of worker fatigue levels and disruptive fatigue-related in-cab alarms, which occur far less frequently compared to their mine client’s employees (those who do not use Readi).